cysouw/diathesis/text/c03_summaryDia.md

 ## Governed preposition change ~~[PBJ › PBJ]~~

+A ~~Governed preposition change~~ is a diathesis that changes a governed prepositional phrase into an obligatory location.
+For details on the definition see [@sec:intro-symmetrical-object].

 ### *Reflexiv verursachte Bewegung* {#sec:summary-reflexiv-verursachte-bewegung}

 The ~~Reflexiv verursachte Bewegung~~ (full discussion in [@sec:reflexive-resultative]) is a special variant of the *Verursachte Bewegung* ([@sec:summary-verursachte-bewegung]).
-In this diathesis, a verb like *träumen von* 'to dream' that takes a governed prepositional phrase [@next a,b] can alternatively be used with a reflexive pronoun [@next c].
-With the reflexive pronoun there is an obligatory movement phrase necessary instead of the governed prepositional phrase [@next d].
+In this diathesis, a verb like *träumen von* 'to dream' that takes a governed prepositional phrase [@next a] can alternatively be used with a reflexive pronoun [@next b].
+With the reflexive pronoun there needs to be an obligatory movement phrase instead of the governed prepositional phrase [@next c].
 Semantically, this construction describes an (imaginary) movement that is caused by the main verb.

 ::: ex
 a.
-Ich träume von New York.
+Ich träume von New York. \
+   (= Ich träume davon nach New York zu reisen.)
 b.
-Ich träume davon nach New York zu reisen.
-c.
-Ich träume mich nach New York.
+Ich träume mich nach New York. \
+   (= Ich träume, und im Traum bin ich in New York.)
-d. ^* Ich träume mich.
+c. ^* Ich träume mich.
 :::

 ## Chained applicative diatheses ~~[ADJ › OBJ › ADJ]~~

+A ~~chained applicative~~ is a diathesis in which an adjunct is promoted to object, while at the same time an existing object is demoted to adjunct.
+For details on the definition see [@sec:intro-chained-applicative].

 ### *Vollapplikativ* {#sec:summary-vollapplikativ}

 The unmarked ~~Vollapplikativ~~ (full discussion in [@sec:prepositions-instrument-applicative]) is an extended version of an applicative.
 More precise, it is a combination of an applicative and a subsequent antipassive.
 For example, the verb *füllen* 'to fill' has two object roles: (i) the filled object *Flasche* 'bottle' and (ii) the filling substance *Schnaps* 'liquor'.
-Both roles alternate between a prepositional phrase and an accusative [@next a,b].
+Both roles alter­nate between a prepositional phrase and an accusative [@next a,b].
 There appears to be an asymmetry in that the filling substance cannot be used as an accusative without mentioning the filled object [@next c], while the reverse is possible [@next d].

-This asymmetry is also attested in the closely related *Präverb Vollapplikativ* (see [@sec:summary-praverb-vollapplikativ]).
+This asymmetry is also attested in the closely related *Präverb Vollapplikativ* (see the next [@sec:summary-praverb-vollapplikativ]).
 The construction with the filled object as accusative [@next b,d] is similar to the preverbal *befüllen*.
 The asymmetry indicates that this diathesis is basically an unmarked applicative (cf. [@sec:summary-praverb-applikativ]), but applied to transitive verbs.
 The applicative changes a prepositional phrase into an accusative and, as a consequence, any accusative already present is demoted like an antipassive.

 ::: ex
 a.
 Er füllt den Schnaps in die Flasche.